pleacu/jbosstools-download.jboss.org/jbosstools/updates/scripted-installation/README.txt

-The scripts in this folder can be used to install JBoss Tools via commandline into a new or existing Eclipse 3.6 installation.
+The scripts in this folder can be used to install Red Hat JBoss Developer Studio or JBoss Tools via commandline into a new or existing Eclipse 4.2 installation.

 .cmd is for Windows
 .sh is for Mac or Linux